jjenksNC/wordpress-pwa-optimization/README.md

 A perfect Google Lighthouse Score includes validation of a website as a [Progressive Web App (PWA)](https://developers.google.com/web/progressive-web-apps/).

 Google offers another new website performance test that is much tougher than the Google PageSpeed score.
 It is based on a AI neural network and it can be accessed on https://testmysite.thinkwithgoogle.com

-## Description

-This plugin is a toolkit for Progressive Web App and Service Worker optimization.

-The plugin provides in a complete solution for service worker based performance optimization and enables to validate a website as a Progressive Web App (PWA) in [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/).

-The service worker can be configured with multiple cache strategies (cache first, network with fallback and event based), offline content, smart preloading, preload on mousedown to improve navigation speed and many more options to enable offline browsing and improved navigation performance.

-The plugin provides a Web App `manifest.json` editor to easily optimize the web app configuration.

-Additional features can be requested on the [Github forum](https://github.com/o10n-x/wordpress-pwa-optimization/issues).